Reuben Thomas: CV

 Software development

 I have a firm grasp of the software development process from analysis and design through coding and testing to delivery, support and maintenance.
+I have worked extensively on compilers, virtual machines, web back-end systems, document publishing tool-chains including XML technologies such as XSLT.
+I have been an effective collaborator on many free software projects (see section 2.6).

 Programming languages